VeStu42/Ultra-Roblox-Launcher/README.md

-Most edited versions may be a virus this is a python file to download this you must click on the python file and press "Download raw file"
+Most edited versions may be a virus this is a python file to download this you must click on the python file and press "Download raw file" you must have roblox installed for this to work properly!